 Speak with a trusted medical malpractice lawyers if you are injured by medical mistake

-From offices in Washington, DC and Baltimore, Maryland, the legal team at Schochor and Staton, P.A. aggressively protects your rights and fights to achieve full compensation on your behalf after injury from medical negligence or mistake.
+From offices in Washington, DC and Baltimore, Maryland, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. aggressively protects your rights and fights to achieve full compensation on your behalf after injury from medical negligence or mistake.
 Contact us today to schedule a free consultation.